koosoli/Lux-Alert-HACS-integration/README.md

 It fetches data from the public data portal ([data.public.lu](https://data.public.lu/fr/datasets/alertes-du-systeme-lu-alert/)) and presents alerts in a powerful and flexible way, allowing you to build robust automations and dashboard views based on official government warnings.

-## ⚠️ Known Issues & Call for Help ⚠️

-**This integration is currently in a partially broken state.
-The core functionality of fetching alerts based on a minimum severity level is working, but several advanced features are disabled due to persistent errors.**

-We would be incredibly grateful for any help from the community to fix the following:

--   **Advanced Filtering:** The logic for filtering alerts by location, watchlist keywords, and allergens is currently commented out as it was causing the integration to fail.
--   **Dashboard Card:** The custom Lovelace card is not working.
-It fails to load resources and does not display alerts.
--   **Integration Thumbnail:** The logo for the integration does not display correctly in Home Assistant.

-If you have experience with Home Assistant custom integration development, please consider taking a look at the code to help resolve these issues.
-Your contributions would be much appreciated!

 ## Features